data-mining-kth/graph-spectra/README.md

 ```
 The eigenvectors of L are used to compute the Fiedler vector, corresponding to the second smallest eigenvalue of the Laplacian matrix and returning a representation of the transition between clusters.

 Secondly, we compute _Y_ by normalizing the matrix _X_ with k largest eigenvectors.
-By applying the function `kmeans()` we obrain a column vector of indeces numbered 1 to 4, representing element in row _i_ belonging to a specific cluster.
+By applying the function `kmeans()` we obtain a column vector of indeces numbered 1 to 4, representing element in row _i_ belonging to a specific cluster.
 The result is then plotted in the figure below.

 ```
 fiedlerVec = Vl(:,2);